 So, when anxious people are sitting on the train, and it goes into a tight dark tunnel, it can trigger alarm bells.
 For someone with normal sensitivity, they would not feel as claustrophobic as someone with an over-sensitized nervous system.

-When people with highly sensitized nervous systems step out of the safety of their homes, a threat signal is fired immediately, even when there isn’t any apparent danger.
+When people with highly sensitized nervous systems step out of the safety of their homes, a threat signal is fired immediately by the amygdala, even when there isn’t any apparent danger.

 So, what can one do to desensitize their nervous system?